Pomacentridae: Taxonomy

+The members of this family were traditionally classified in four subfamilies: Amphiprioninae, Chrominae, Lepidozyginae, and Pomacentrinae., although more recent phylogenetic analyses instead support the four subfamilies Chrominae, Glyphisodontinae, Microspathodontinae, and Pomacentrinae, with the clownfishes nested within the latter subfamily.

+The earliest known fossil damselfish is †Chaychanus from the Early Paleocene of Chiapas, Mexico.

 Etymology

 The name of the family is derived from the Greek words; poma roughly translates to the English "cover", referring to the fishes' opercula, and kentron is Greek for sting.
 The name refers to the serrations found along the margins of the opercular bones in many members of this family.

 Distribution and habitat

 Pomacentrids are found primarily in tropical seas, with a few species occurring in subtropical waters (e.g., Hypsypops rubicundus).
 Most species are found on or near coral reefs in the Indo-West Pacific (from East Africa to Polynesia).
 The area from the Philippines to Australia hosts the greatest concentration of species.
 The remaining species are found in the Atlantic or eastern Pacific.
 Some species are native to freshwater or brackish estuarine environments.

 Most members of the family live in shallow water, from 2 to 15 m in depth, although some species (e.g., Chromis abyssus) are found below 100 m.
 Most species are specialists, living in specific parts of the reef, such as sandy lagoons, steep reef slopes, or areas exposed to strong wave action.
 In general, the coral is used as shelter, and many species can only survive in its presence.